ElishaPhillips/ElishaPhillips.github.io/_projects/quantum.md

 I attempted to further characterize and filter these features in more depth with a simple filtering algorithm, but I ran into issues establishing a working solution, and further work would be needed.
 As the dataset is quite large, a possible better approach would be to sample the dataset at various points to fine-tune the filtering algorithm before processing through the original set.

 Instead, I targeted the zero points of the eigenvector's complex elements to filter out and then separated the real counterparts.
 I also took the corresponding eigenvalues to examine separately.
 The system still features a fair amount of noise/additional effects, but the patterns are still identifiable.
-The color scale on these figures was mapped to the measured current in Pa, with bright pink representing the peak values and blue representing the lower.
+The color scale on these figures was mapped to the measured current in pA, with bright pink representing the peak values and blue representing the lower.
 I plotted both according to the two gate voltages on the x and y-axis, with z representing the respective eigenenergies and eigenvalues.
 For a direct comparison, I processed the D4 dataset similarly and plotted the eigenvectors with the resulting graph below.
 You can see the homogeneity of the current peaks at the higher bias voltages, showing a relative uniformity of the system.

 <iframe title="D2" aria-label="Interactive line chart" id="D23D" src="/images/projects/Quantum/figures/evec_d4.html" scrolling="no" frameborder="0" style="width: 0; min-width: 200% !important; border: none;" height=1024></iframe>